 Conveniently located near downtown Norwich, CT, CCSArts is dedicated to the importance of music and creativity in the lives and education of our students.
-We offers a superb faculty of professional musicians, many of whom have advanced degrees from institutions such as the Westminster Choir College, the New England Conservatory of Music, Connecticut College, and University of Connecticut.
+We offer a superb faculty of professional musicians, many of whom have advanced degrees from institutions such as the Westminster Choir College, the New England Conservatory of Music, Connecticut College, and University of Connecticut.
 Our faculty perform with notable ensembles such as the Eastern Connecticut Symphony Orchestra, Salt Marsh Opera, The New Haven Symphony, and The Rhode Island Philharmonic among many others.
 Many of our faculty members hold notable cultural positions and direct musical events in New England.
 Our highly qualified instructors enjoy teaching students of all ages and abilities.
 For more information on individual instruction, please call our office at 860.425.0663.

 What do CCSArts students have in common?
 Passion.
 Creativity.
 Ingenuity.
 Won't you join us?

 Jesse Nathan Glaude, Music Director, is a summa cum laude graduate of the Westminster Choir College, where he studied sacred music, choral conducting, organ and harpsichord.
 Among the honors garnered there, he was named an Andrew J. Rider Scholar for distinguished academic achievement, was elected to membership in the National Music Honor Society Pi Kappa Lambda, and was organ scholar at the prestigious Nassau Presbyterian Church.
 His primary professors included Mark A. Anderson (organ), Gerard Farrell (Gregorian chant), Robin Leaver (sacred music), Robert Carwithen (improvisation), James Jordan and Andrew Megill (choral conducting).